EstherAlo/DAREY.IO-Projects/project15/project15.md

 * Create a security group for:
   * Application Load Balancer: ALB should be open to the internet
   * Bastion servers: Access to bastion servers should only be from the IPs of your workstation
-  * Nginx servers: Access to nginx servers should only be from the Application Load Balancer
+  * Nginx servers: Access to nginx servers should only be from the Application Load Balancer and bastion
-  * Webservers: Webservers should only be accessible from the Nginx servers
+  * Webservers: Webservers should only be accessible from the Nginx servers and bastion
   * Data Layer: This comprises the RDS and EFS servers.
 Traffic from Bastion (Mysql), Webserver (NFS and Mysql).

 ## Step 2: Proceed with Compute Resources